-Next, look at the lefthand sidebar.
-There should be an option labeled "site."
-Click it, and select the option "Posts" in the submenu.
+Next, look at the left-hand sidebar.
+There should be an option labeled "Pages."
+Click it.
 That should load a new screen to the right, similar to the example below, where you see all the pages you’ve created.

-3. Choose an existing post or create a new one.
+3. Choose an existing page or create a new one.

-Now, you should have the option to either edit an existing post or add a new one.
-To add a new post, simply choose the option in red, "Add a new post."
+Now, you should have the option to either edit an existing page or add a new one.
+To add a new page, simply click the button next to the “Pages” title that sasys "Add new."

 5. Add a 'File' block.

 Using the search bar at the top of the left-hand menu, search for the term "File."
 Then, click on it to upload a new file.